jdegoes/blueeyes/README.md

 #### Configurable Root

 The configurable root combinator uses the *rootPath* setting in the service's config block to shift the request handler rightward by the specified string.
-This is useful when you want to combine many services on a single server, but avoid name clashes.
+This is useful when you want to combine many services on a single server, and avoid name clashes.

     trait ConfigurableRootDemo extends BlueEyesServiceBuilder {
       val configurableRootService = service("configurableroot", "1.0.2") {